isoteriksoftware/express-response-helper/README.md

 **.fail(messages [, status] [, code])**: This function is a generic function for responses that generally indicate errors.
 All but one parameters are optional:
   - `messages` can be a string, an object or an array of error messages indicating what went wrong.
 This parameter is the only required parameter.
   - `status` is the HTTP status code and is 400 by default.
   - `code` can be used to specify a custom error code (it doesn't have to be a number).
-When it is null, the `status` code will be used.
+When it is null, the `status` code will be used (as a string).
 It is null by default.

 This function internally generate a json response body in the following format.
 For example, when `messages` is a string, `status` is 400 and `code` is null, the response looks like:
 ```json